groboclown/greyhack-shell/src/libs/context/README.md

 To better share errors between calls and persist them for the user to examine, the context contains the `Errors` value, which is a list of values.

+## Console

+The console ("terminal") is extremely limited in Grey Hack.
+As a result, many standard features are simulated in the context shared object.

+* `Console.Width` - intended to be the number of columns horizontally that can be displayed on a single line in the terminal.
+However, because there is no direct way to read this information, the user must provide the best option.
+A good default is given.
+* `Console.Height` - same thing as width, but for the number of viewable rows in the terminal without scrolling.

 ## Pages

 A "page" in the context object has these aspects: